NWChemEx/.github/docs/source/community/pull_requests.rst

 changes into the branch.
 Often this is an iterative process where the branch maintainers request changes to the PR before they will merge it.

-A full tutorial on PRs, tailored to the NWChemEx-Project organization, is given in the :ref:`nwx_github_pull_requests` section.
+A full tutorial on PRs, tailored to the NWChemEx organization, is given in the :ref:`nwx_github_pull_requests` section.

 *******************